Skip to main content

 Research synthesisHigh evidenceMixed effect size5 studies · 5 beneficial · 0 neutral · 0 harmful

-Across 5 studies, all reported beneficial effects of artichoke on reducing low-density lipoprotein (LDL) cholesterol, with statistically significant findings in every case.
-Effect sizes were mixed (small to moderate), and the most-studied dose was 600 mg daily of artichoke leaf extract.
-Effects were typically observed at 6–8 weeks (median study duration 51 days), primarily in clinical populations with non-alcoholic fatty liver disease (NAFLD) or undergoing bariatric surgery.
+Across 5 studies, all reported beneficial effects of artichoke on reducing low-density lipoprotein (LDL) cholesterol, with effect sizes ranging from small to moderate.
+The most robust evidence comes from a meta-analysis showing a moderate reduction in LDL-C (WMD: -14.9 mg/dL).
+Effects were typically observed at 6–8 weeks (median study duration 51 days), and the most common studied population included people with non-alcoholic fatty liver disease (NAFLD).

 • Effective dose range: 600 mg daily

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Most studies focused on clinical populations with NAFLD or metabolic conditions, so benefits may not generalize to healthy adults.
-Study durations were relatively short (42–60 days), and long-term efficacy remains unclear.
+Most studies were conducted in clinical populations (NAFLD, pre-bariatric patients), so generalizability to healthy individuals is uncertain.
+Some studies did not report dose or extract form, limiting reproducibility.
+Effect sizes varied from small to moderate, and clinical significance of the LDL reduction remains to be confirmed in larger longer-term trials.

 Doses used in studies